tanupoo/lorawan_toa/README.md

 LoRa/LoRaWAN Time on Air calculator
 ===================================

-(28-Aug-2020) Python2 has sunset.
+(28-Aug-2020) Python2 has sunset already.
 For Python3, toa.py has been added.
 Don't worry.  lorawan_toa.py is not changed for backward compatibility.

 A calculator of the time on air (ToA) of LoRa/LoRaWAN PHY frame in Python.